Bartlesville Radio » News » Candidates Vie for Bartlesville School Board Seat

 Throughout the debate, the candidates were asked to share if there was ever a time where they put aside their political/personal beliefs to do what is best for public school students.
 Bolding said he was not sure if there had ever been a time where he had been involved to that degree.

 On the other hand, Bilger pointed to the district's involvement in the teacher walk-out in March 2018.
-Bilger said he believes firmly in the Oklahoma Legislature's ability to handle the state budget and problems as they arrive, but he also believes they were not doing the job back then.
+Bilger said he believes firmly in the Oklahoma Legislature's ability to handle the state budget and problems as they arrive, but he also believed they were not doing the job back then.

 Bilger said they had seen 10 straight years and a declining budget.
-He said it was time for someone to be the adult in the room, so BPS, its teachers and its students, "took the ball."
+He said it was time for someone to be the adult in the room, so BPS, its teachers and its students, took the ball.

 Pictured right: Incumbent school board member Scott Bilger shares experiences and accomplishments during his tenure on the BPS Board of Education.